← Back to blog

 PollutionProfile's Air Quality feature tracks your local AQI daily throughout the year, giving you the data to spot your own seasonal patterns over time.

-Fall and winter: the underrated seasons Once summer's ozone season ends, many people assume air quality improves.
+Once summer's ozone season ends, many people assume air quality improves.
 In temperate climates, autumn can indeed offer some of the cleanest days — lower humidity, regular rain clearing particles, no ozone formation.

 Rather than one fixed set of habits, the most effective approach is a seasonal adjustment routine — a light recalibration at the start of each season that accounts for what's coming.